dtb1996/portfolio-website/README.md

 # Personal Portfolio Website

-This is my personal developer portfolio built with **React**, designed to highlight my projects, skills, and experience.
-It features a responsive design, dark/light theme support, and a clean UI.
+This is my personal developer portfolio built with **React** and designed to highlight my projects, skills, experience, and blog posts.
+It features a responsive design, dark/light theme support, a clean UI, and a Markdown-based Blog section.

 Check out the live website here: [dillonbellefeuille.com](https://dillonbellefeuille.com)